-India is a nation rich in history, culture, and natural beauty.
-Numerous remarkable tourist places in India have been acknowledged by UNESCO as World Heritage Sites due to their global significance.
-The Maratha Military Landscapes of India were designated as the 44th UNESCO World Heritage Site for the country in July 2025, highlighting their strategic and architectural importance from the 17th to the 19th centuries.
-This decision was made during the 47th Session of the World Heritage Committee convened in Paris.
-This international recognition honors India’s lasting cultural heritage, illustrating its varied traditions of architectural excellence, regional identity, and historical continuity.
+India is a country abundant in history, culture, and natural beauty.
+Many extraordinary tourist places in India have been recognized by UNESCO as World Heritage Sites due to their international importance.
+The Maratha Military Landscapes of India were designated as the 44th UNESCO World Heritage Site for the nation in July 2025, underscoring their strategic and architectural significance from the 17th to the 19th centuries.
+This designation was made during the 47th Session of the World Heritage Committee held in Paris.
+This global acknowledgment celebrates India’s enduring cultural heritage, showcasing its diverse traditions of architectural brilliance, regional identity, and historical continuity.
+Let us know some of the interesting facts about these Maratha Military Landscapes.

 The Maratha Military Landscapes of India consist of a collection of 12 forts that were established and enhanced by the Maratha rulers from the 17th to the 19th century.
 These forts are situated across the varied terrains of the Sahyadri Range, Deccan Plateau, Konkan Coast, and the Eastern Ghats.
 The military strategy associated with these forts was developed during the reign of Chhatrapati Shivaji Maharaj in the 17th century and persisted until the early 19th century under the Peshwa rule.
 This network of twelve forts exemplifies strategic military foresight, innovation, regional adaptation, and architectural brilliance.
 They illustrate a profound comprehension of geography and strategic defense planning.
 These forts are considered as among the most prominent places to visit near Mumbai.